dirkarnez/album-art-morpher/README.md

         - > preserve width/height ratio if only one of them is defined
 - background image and source image basically have opposite resize parameters.
 - for `toDataURL()`, `{ useCanvas: true }` is used for greater compression since it is intended for web
+- image-js is improving - in `resize`, "bilinear" is apparently better than "nearestNeighbor", but not yet supported